iturdikulov/notes/obsidian.md

 ---
-title: Obsidian
+canonicalUrl: https://obsidian.md/
 date: 2023-03-14
+draft: true
 tags:
 - definition
 - shortcut
-draft: true
-canonicalUrl: https://obsidian.md/
 ---

+# Obsidian

 > Obsidian is a powerful and extensible knowledge base that works on top of your
 > local folder of plain text files.